 Fundamentals of Nuclear Physics

-- Explain external and internal properties of the atomic nucleus.
+- Explain external and internal properties of the atomic nucleus

-- Describe nuclear physics applications.
+- Describe different types of nuclear reactions

 Forms of Teaching